Scorocode/scorocode-docs-en/docs/Java/Storehouse.md

 10. Add a user on the waiting list for this phone model
 11. Ship this mobile phone model to the user
 12. Notify the accounting department about the shipment using an email message
-13. Notify a storehouse worker with a push message
+13. Notify a storehouse loading worker with a push message
 14. Notify a courier with an sms message
 15. Update the company's balance sheet taking into account the recent mobile phone shipment

-## Application Data Structure:
+## Application Data Structure.

-Создана коллекция `storehouse` со следующими полями:
+Let's create the `storehouse` collection with the following fields:

 1. platform (String)
 2. cameraInfo (String)